sopel.plugins.rules#

 This method must return a list of match objects.

-- match_ctcp(command: str | None) bool #
+- match_ctcp(command: str | None) bool#

 Tell if the rule matches this CTCP

-.- Parameters:
+command.- Parameters:

 command – potential matching CTCP command